csunkin/mllab/content/authors/ethel-tabada/_index.md

 ---
 # Display name
-title: "Sedona Boren"
+title: "Ethel Tabada"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "sedona_boren"
+- "ethel-tabada"

 # Is this the primary user of the site?
 superuser: false